hylandtechoutreach/ucs/HtmlIntro2/README.md

 # Basic HTML Elements - Part 2
 For the second HTML lesson, practice using the basic elements and review the topics from the first lesson.

-## Kahoot
+## Blooket
-Start with the same [Kahoot quiz](https://create.kahoot.it/details/740e9179-5b3b-426c-a5ef-e770b2bd60c4) from the previous lesson.
+Start with a [Blooket game](https://dashboard.blooket.com/set/63052a4dd30f31a865ea4da6) that reviews the material from the previous week.
+Note that a Blooket account is required to facilitate the game.

 ## Code-Along Activity: About Me Website
 Walk through the [About Me Code-Along](AboutMeCodeAlong.md) activity.
 Students should build a simple website about themselves.